nodejs/node/doc/api/stream.md

 });
 ```

-The `'readable'` event will also be emitted once the end of the stream data
-has been reached but before the `'end'` event is emitted.

-Effectively, the `'readable'` event indicates that the stream has new
-information: either new data is available or the end of the stream has been
+If the end of the stream has been reached, calling
-reached.
-In the former case, [`stream.read()`][stream-read] will return the
+[`stream.read()`][stream-read] will return `null` and trigger the `'end'`
-available data.
-In the latter case, [`stream.read()`][stream-read] will return
+event.
+This is also true if there never was any data to be read.
+For instance,
-`null`.
-For instance, in the following example, `foo.txt` is an empty file:
+in the following example, `foo.txt` is an empty file:

 ```js
 const fs = require('fs');